Pelvic inflammatory disease

 Pelvic inflammatory disease is usually bilateral, except when it is caused by the direct extension of an adjacent inflammatory process such as appendiceal, diverticular, or post-surgical abscesses.

 Imaging features are often non-specific but are disproportionate to what may be apparent from symptoms.
 If imaged early (e.g. during the cervicitis stage), there may be no finding.
-If imaged very late, there may be an adnexal mass-like region with surrounding inflammatory change, and the fallopian tube and ovary may not be able to be distinguished.
+If imaged very late, there may be an adnexal mass-like region with surrounding inflammatory change, and the fallopian tube and ovary may not be distinguished.

 Other associated findings include 7: